-The growth in popularity of medical tourism in Seoul, over the past two or three decades, can be attributed to the country’s investment in developing modern, 21st century facilities combined with internationally-trained staff able to deliver the most cutting-edge treatments available anywhere on the planet.
-Many hospitals now have english-speaking personnel manning international patient departments that cater for the growing medical tourism industry.
+The growth of Seoul's medical tourism industry over the past two or three decades can be attributed to the country’s investment in developing modern, 21st-century facilities combined with internationally-trained staff able to deliver the most cutting-edge treatments available anywhere on the planet.
+Many hospitals now have English-speaking personnel manning international patient departments that cater to the growing medical tourism industry.

-To ensure the growth of medical tourism in South Korea, it is a stipulation of The Korean Medical Association (KMA) that every doctor registered with them must complete a minimum of twelve training credits every year to ensure that all of their operatives are aware, and adhering to, the latest global developments and procedures.
-The KMA also insist that all of their members have international accreditations before they can be employed at any of their medical facilities.
+To ensure the growth of medical tourism in South Korea, it is a stipulation of the Korean Medical Association (KMA) that every doctor registered with them must complete a minimum of 12 training credits every year to ensure that all of their operatives are aware, and adhering to, the latest global developments and procedures.
+The KMA also insists that all of their members have international accreditations before they can be employed at any of their medical facilities.

-Seoul is at the forefront of this movement and, at Medical Departures, we have scores of quality-checked clinics on our website, based in Seoul, that can offer you the very best plastic surgery treatments available.
+Seoul is at the forefront of this movement and, at Medical Departures, we have scores of quality-checked clinics listed on our site that can offer you the very best plastic surgery treatments available.
 We have carried out background checks to ensure that all qualifications, experience and professional memberships are legitimate.
-All of this information is available on our website, along with details of site visits that we have carried out and testimonies from existing patients, all of which is available free-of-charge to help you make the right choice of clinic to book your surgery with.
+All of this information is available for free on our site, along with details of site visits that we have carried out and testimonies from existing patients.

 Yes.
 It is a standard requirement for Korean children to study English lessons as part of their educational curriculum.
 Therefore, almost all employees within the sphere of customer service are able to speak some English.